 I have always been amused and challenged by the passage in Tolkien’s Fellowship of the Rings where Gandalf and his pilgrims are stymied by the door into the mines of Moria.
 They discovered the door and even the instructions, “Speak, friend, and enter”, but no one can figure out what word opens the door.
 Gimli, the dwarf, assumes the instructions mean friends will know the secret word that opens the doors.

 Gandalf, who is both a scholar and wizard, tries “opening words” and spells in the languages of elves.
 He tries the words in different orders.
 He even strikes the door with staff while yelling the word for open in every language he knows.
 All to no avail.

 In frustration Gandalf throws down his staff and silently sits before the door.
 Suddenly, he jumps and realizes the translation of the instructions should have been, “Say ‘friend’ and enter.”
 The word “friend” in the instructions over the doorway was the opening word.
-Gandalf speaks “mellon,” the elvish word for friend and the doors swing open.
-Gandalf admits that both he and Gimli had been wrong, and that hobbit Merry, “of all people, was on the right track.”
+Gandalf speaks “mellon,” the elvish word for friend, and the doors swing open.
+Gandalf admits that both he and Gimli had been wrong, and that the hobbit Merry, “of all people, was on the right track.”

 Hobbits have no real magic but are loyal friends.
 In Tolkien’s The Lord of Rings it is power of friendship, not magic, that defeats powers of evil.
 Relationship matters more than power.